AlBelarmino/CSelective_Iot/README.md

 # Arduino & FastAPI Projects 🚀

-Welcome to my collection of Arduino and FastAPI projects!
+Welcome to my collection of Arduino projects!
 This repository contains various activities that explore LED control, sensor integration, and web-based interaction using Python and Arduino.

 Each project is organized into its own folder, with a dedicated `README.md` inside for detailed explanations, code, and setup instructions.